gojiplus/get-weather-data/Readme.md

 3. Get data from nearest weather station given a list of zip codes and date or range of dates: [Script](zip2wd/)

+4. Multi-threaded version of 3.
+Get data from nearest weather station given a list of zip codes and date or range of dates: [Script](zip2wd_mp/)

-4. Get data from nearest weather station given a list of zip codes and date using the NOAA webservice: [Script](noaaweb/)
+5. Get data from nearest weather station given a list of zip codes and date using the NOAA webservice: [Script](noaaweb/)

+#### Authors

+Suriyan Laohaprapanon and Gaurav Sood

 #### License